 To defrost the curry transfer the Tupperware containers from the freezer to the fridge and leave to thaw for 24 hours.
 Alternatively, use the defrost setting on your microwave to thaw the curry.

 Transfer the curry to a saucepan with a few tablespoons of water.
 Bring the food up to a boil and then down to a simmer.
 Simmer for 7-10 minutes, stirring regularly, until the curry is piping hot all the way through.

 Alternatively, you can reheat the curry in the microwave.
-Transfer the paneer curry to a microwave-safe container and pop into the microwave.
+Transfer the paneer curry to a microwave-safe container and pop it into the microwave.
 Reheat on high for 3-4 minutes, stirring halfway, until the food is piping hot all the way through.
 Cooking time will vary depending on the strength of your microwave.

 Paneer curry goes great with boiled rice and naan bread or chapatis.
 Mango chutney is another great accompaniment as the sweetness balances the spicey, zingy flavours of the curry.
 You could serve with a cool side like mint yoghurt or raita.

 Can this paneer vegetable curry be made vegan?

 To make this recipe vegan swap the paneer cheese for extra-firm tofu.
 It has a similar texture and will soak up all the flavours of the curry sauce.
 Make sure to taste for seasoning as tofu tends to be bland.